brianwmorgan/flashcard-app/README.md

 ### Delete Card Prompt
 (PLACEHOLDER FOR SCREENSHOT)
 When the user clicks the `Delete` button associated with a card, a warning message is shown and the user can either click `OK` or `Cancel`.
 If the user clicks `OK`, the card is deleted and will no longer be visible on the View Deck screen.
 If the user clicks `Cancel`, the action will be canceled.

-### Edit Deck Screen:
-(PLACEHOLDER FOR SCREENSHOT)
-The Edit Deck screen allows the user to modify the information of an existing deck.
-It is displayed at `/decks/:deckId/edit`.
-The Edit Deck screen has the following features:
-- A breadcrumb navigation bar with a link to the Home screen, followed by a link to the deck being edited's View Deck screen, and finally, the text: `Edit Deck`.
-- It displays the same form as the Create Deck screen, except it is pre-filled with information for the existing deck.
-- The user can edit and update the form.
-- If the user clicks the `Cancel` button, the action is canceled and the user is taken back to the View Deck screen.
-- If the user clicks the `Submit` button, the new deck is created and the user is taken back to the View Deck screen.

 ### Study Screen:
 (PLACEHOLDER FOR SCREENSHOT)